SkinnyPeteTheGiraffe/n-multi-hashing/README.md

 [![Build Status](https://github.com/SkinnyPeteTheGiraffe/n-multi-hashing/actions/workflows/test.yml/badge.svg)](https://github.com/SkinnyPeteTheGiraffe/n-multi-hashing/actions/workflows/test.yml?query=branch%3Amain+)
 [![npm](https://img.shields.io/npm/dm/n-multi-hashing)](https://www.npmjs.com/package/n-multi-hashing)

-_For list of supported Algorithms, scroll to bottom of README_

 A rewrite of [node-multi-hashing](https://github.com/SkinnyPeteTheGiraffe/node-multi-hashing) in Typescript, more algorithms, and proper unit testing.
 This version should be much more stable, as full coverage unit testing, will ensure consistency of hashing functions, warning developers of any breaking changes.
 This version will also include